-Unique housing options let students experience different living communities, from historic buildings with beautiful ballrooms and balconies to brand-new dorms with modern kitchens and sustainable design—all with ample shared spaces that foster interaction.
+Unique housing options let students experience different living communities, from historic buildings with beautiful ballrooms and balconies to brand-new dorms with modern kitchens and sustainable design-all with ample shared spaces that foster community.

 Every first-year student lives in an Entry, a microcosm of the diverse Williams community that is your home away from home.
 Each Entry has its own special flavor influenced by your hallmates, your Junior Advisors (JAs, who act as mentors, friends and supporters) and even which dorm you're in-whether it's in the Frosh Quad or Mission Park.

-What’s on the menu at Williams?
-Students have access to nutritious, flavorful meals—globally influenced and locally sourced whenever possible—served in three dining halls, two snack bars and casual spaces like a pizza grill and student-run coffee bar.
-Vegetarian, gluten-free and vegan options are always available, as well as Kosher and Halaal.
+What's on the menu at Williams?
+Students have access to healthy, flavorful meals-globally influenced and locally sourced whenever possible-served in three dining halls, two snack bars and casual spaces like a pizza grill and our beloved, student-run coffee bar.
+Vegetarian, gluten-free and vegan options are always available, as well as Kosher and Halal.
 Allergy-safe meals are prepared individually.
-Menu highlights include the miso station at Driscoll Dining Hall, noodle bowls at Mission Park, homemade gelato at Whitmans' and Lee Snack Bar’s famous grilled honeybuns.
+Menu highlights include the miso station at Driscoll Dining Hall, noodle bowls at Mission Park, homemade gelato at Whitmans' and Lee Snack Bar's famous grilled honeybuns.

 The likelihood of a professor saying yes to your dinner invitation?
 100%